Pedestrian Dead-Reckoning (PDR) – An Introduction

 People walk in many different ways and this can presents significant challenges in developing reliable and accurate pedestrian dead-reckoning systems

 People do not walk at the same pace all the time.
 Increased and decreased walking speed needs to be detected, as would be jogging or running and movement over different surfaces.
-Travelling up and down stairs, carrying loads, using elevators and escalators, for instance, are a few of many additional complexities that a PDR device needs to detect and compensate for.
+Traveling up and down stairs, carrying loads, using elevators and escalators, for instance, are a few of many additional complexities that a PDR device needs to detect and compensate for.

 As per the norm for current day inertial navigation systems, the fusion of motion sensor data is critical to dead-reckoning performance and accuracy.
 Sensor fusion uses algorithms to combine and constrain raw sensor data in rational ways that equates to a reasonable record of motion.
 Note that motion sensors are not perfect, so there will always remain some small amount of error in position estimation due to inherent sensor bias and drift.

-A major challenge in sensor fusion is the ability to identify erroneous data and thus filter it from to minimise the accumulation of errors.
+A major challenge in sensor fusion is the ability to identify erroneous data and thus filter it from to minimize the accumulation of errors.
 This requires sensor fusion processing techniques that can logically deduce what is actually happening in the presence of conflicting data.
 As a simple example, if the gyroscope data is “suggesting” rotation, however, simultaneous accelerometer and magnetometer data is “suggesting” being at rest, the fusion algorithm may ignore the gyroscope as providing an erroneous output due to sensor bias.

 PDR algorithms rely primarily on the ability to determine the instantaneous heading or direction of motion of the user with respect to their environment and how far the user has travelled in that direction.
-With the primary requirements satisfied by the INS or IMU hardware, the algorithms detect or recognise patterns of movement in the dead-reckoning data to determine the person’s activity type; such as walking, running, stair climbing, standing up and sitting down, for example.
+With the primary requirements satisfied by the INS or IMU hardware, the algorithms detect or recognize patterns of movement in the dead-reckoning data to determine the person’s activity type; such as walking, running, stair climbing, standing up and sitting down, for example.
 Similarly, adjustments in distance calculations are implemented for each type of activity to help maintain estimation accuracy.
 To provide workable PDR solutions, algorithms need to be designed that can not only effectively filter erroneous sensor data, but also handle variances in human movement that can range from very subtle differences in movement to very large changes.

-Algorithm training
+Algorithm Training

 During the design of a pedestrian dead-reckoning (PDR) system, “training” of algorithms is required to build up a range of motion related information that can be applied in real-world scenarios, including things like obstacles, such as opening and passing through doorways, traversing inclined terrain, and different types of terrain such as pavement, gravel, and soft terrain such as sand and grass.
 This will typically entail extensive and complex testing in various field environments to determine means for identifying when the user is, for example, walking downhill from flat or passing through a slowly revolving door.
 Testing with the aid of GNSS or other position aiding , then to compare dead-reckoned estimations with actual position.
 The reliable detection of a step being taken is an initial requirement.